 Learn how to troubleshoot your condenser and make effective decisions to improve condenser performance.

 The next workshop has not yet been scheduled.
-Stay tuned for details.
+Check back for updates.

 Contact Us for more information about the workshop details and schedule.

 ILS-Integrated Lab Solutions, based in Berlin, solved a difficult application challenge in their Vinyl Acetate Monomer Reactor using Intek’s Rheotherm Model 210.
 The process, which involves extremely high temperatures and low flow rates, could not be controlled using most commercial thermal mass or Coriolis mass flow controllers.
 The application required the selection and integration of both a flow sensor and a control valve capable of handling both the high temeperature and the corrosive acid used in the process.
 They chose to use a high-temperature Intek flow meter combined with an Equilibar dome-loaded multiple orifice control valve.